-Historic murder bid: Warren Uata Kiwi imprisoned for nine years
+Historic attempted murder bid: Warren Uata Kiwi imprisoned for nine years

 At the trial Nyman testified Kiwi was yelling "sorry bro, wrong house, wrong street" as he ran off.

-Justice Jagoes made mention of Kiwi's four children whom he'd been raising since they were young.
+Justice Jagose made mention of Kiwi's four children whom he'd been raising since they were young.
 One daughter needed special care which was now being provided by her older sister.